tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 sessions they are attempting in parallel.

-When a client presenting a previously obtained ticket finds that the server nevertheless negotiates a fresh session, the client might assume that any other tickets associated with the same session as the presented ticket are also no longer valid for resumption.
+When a client presenting a previously obtained ticket finds that the server nevertheless negotiates a fresh session, the client SHOULD assume that any other tickets associated with the same session as the presented ticket are also no longer valid for resumption.
 This includes tickets obtained during the initial full handshake and all tickets subsequently obtained as part of subsequent resumptions.
-Requesting more than one ticket in case a full handshake is forced by the server helps to keep the session cache primed.
+Requesting more than one ticket in cases when servers select a full handshake helps keep the session cache primed.

 Servers SHOULD NOT send more tickets than requested for the handshake type selected by the server (resumption or full handshake).
 Moreover, servers